raspberrypilearning/electricity-generation/en/step_5.md

 --- /task ---

 The pen colour will change as it draws each resource.
 In order to compare the resources generated across multiple countries, the colour representing each resource needs to match.
-After the pen has finished drawing the categories it will turn to the colour of the background.
+After the pen has finished drawing the categories it will turn to the colour of the backdrop i.e. grey.

 --- task ---

 Add seven `set pen colour to`{:class="block3extensions"} blocks into your code.
 These will represent the six categories plus an additional colour to represent the background.

-Change the colours of each block in turn to represent a different colour, the values are in the table below and you can look back to making the grey square on the previous step if you need a reminder about how to change them.
+Change the colours of each block in turn to represent the different colours you chose for the resources.
+Go to either the **Code** tab for **New Zealand** OR **UK** sprites to remind yourself about the colours you selected.
+In the **Code** tab for **New Zealand** OR **UK** sprites, click on the colour to find out the **Color**, **Saturation** and **Brightness** or each resource.
+In turn with each resource, take values from either the **New Zealand** OR **UK** sprites and then go to the **3rd Country** sprites to type in the correct values - you may need a pen and paper!

 ![image of colour chart](images/colour-chart.png)